project-fifo/docs/technical/api/networks.rst

    :status 404: the session was not found
    :status 503: one or more subsystems could not be reached

+   :>json string UUID: UUID of the network
+   :>json string name: name of the network
+   :>json array ipranges: IP ranges for the network :>json object metadata: metadata associated with the network

 .. http:delete:: /networks/(uuid:network)

    Deletes network with given *uuid*.